General Assistance (GA) Program

 - There is no limit on the value of real property if it is used as your home.
 If it is NOT used as your home then 6% of the value is counted as income.

-All income received from any source must be reported and is subtracted from the monthly GA loan.
+All income received from any source must be reported and is subtracted from the monthly GA grant.
 All GA applicants and recipients must apply for other type(s) of income which they may be eligible to receive.
 Persons who are entitled to other public assistance programs (like CalWORKs or SSI) are NOT eligible for GA.

 Persons who claim that they are unable to work must provide medical verification and are required to cooperate in planning for rehabilitation as appropriate.